pjc0247/Slacker2/readme.md

 Advanced Features
 ----
 __User permission__<br>
-Sometimes, you may want to make dangerous functions.<br>
+Sometimes, you may want to make dangerous functions.
+Such as changing machine's state or handling your private data.<br>
 __Slacker2__ also provides a permission management feature.
 You can add the required permissions on your commands and __grant__/__remove__ each permissions to the right users.

 ```cs